-According to Alexa, Reddit is the sixth-most-popular site in the United States and the 18th worldwide.
+According to Alexa, Reddit.com is the seventh-most-popular site in the United States and the 28th worldwide.
+To illustrate how powerful this social network is, the total number of LinkedIn monthly active users is 310 million, which is 120 million users less than on Reddit.
 In fact, Reddit is a massive collection of moderated forums, known as subreddits, where people can share content, ask questions, discuss any issues, related to the subreddit topic.
 Every Redditor can create a subreddit.

-Two main advantages of Reddit:
+Five main advantages of Reddit:

 - There is a community about every subject.